The ideal weather day for most fly fishers means blue skies, a slight breeze, and excellent fly fishing.

 Do trout bite after a rain?

 It can be harder to catch fish in the rain, as the rain can make the water murky and reduce visibility, making it more difficult for anglers to locate and identify fish.
-Additionally, the rain may cause the fish to become more active, making them more difficult to catch.
+Additionally, the rain may cause the fish to become more active, making them more challenging to catch.

 Conclusion